A simple 7-day social media content schedule for churches

 Wednesday: Share Discipleship-Related Content

-I love discipleship type of content because it not only reinforces what your congregation is learning on Sunday or in their small groups, but it also opens the door to conversations with those who may not know Jesus.
+Discipleship content not only reinforces what your congregation is learning throughout the week, but it also opens the door to conversations with those who may not know Jesus.

-Step 2: Write down a Biblical solution to that problem.
+Step 2: Offer a Biblical solution to the problem.

-Step 3: Determine what’s the best way to present the solution (on social media) for the selected problem.
-For example, the below post ideas are on the same topic, but the media used to present the ideas are different.
-Which one would work best for your church audience?
+Step 3: Present the solution (on social media) in your preferred format.
+Example - the below post ideas are on the same topic, but the media used to present the ideas are different.
+Determine which format would work best for your church audience?

 A short video message titled “Remember this when you’re feeling lost” from your pastor.